Drakanwulf/LibZones/README.md

 # ZoneTables
-A standalone support add-on to create and maintain Zone and Subzone tables.
+A standalone support add-on to create and maintain Zone and SubZone reference and cross-reference tables.